ImperialCollegeLondon/ReCoDE-BLE-Neighbour-Discovery-Protocol-nRF52/docs/BLEnd.md

 > The original BLEnd source code is hosted on GitHub: [BLEnd_Nordic](https://github.com/UT-MPC/BLEnd_Nordic.git)

 ## 📖 BLEnd Protocol Overview
-BLEnd segmente time into discrete units called epochs.
+BLEnd segments time into discrete units called epochs.
 Within each epoch, devices switch between advertising and scanning roles.
 This rapid interleaving of activities enables all participating devices to both announce their presence and discover their neighbors efficiently.

 The paper proposes three distinct algorithms for neighbor discovery:
 - Uni-directional Discovery (U-BLEnd) features a small duty cycle for low power consumption, with devices active for only just over half of each epoch, but it only guarantees uni-directional discovery.